 Two criteria applied when compiling the list of four primary characteristics and six secondary ones (as in Table 1).
 Each characteristic should appear in each case belonging to the type.
 In other words, it should be a characteristic common to all specific historical instances of some politico-governmental form.
 The other criterion is that a characteristic should distinguish one alternative type strongly from at least another.
 It may be that there are one or two more characteristics which satisfy both criteria.
 It may be that some characteristic should be described differently.
 I am open to all proposals that point in this direction.
 What I cannot abandon is the well articulated connection between the primary and secondary concept pairs.
-Within this interaction the effect of the primary characteristics is stronger than the force in the opposite direction - the primary characteristics are the ones that set the course of each country in a decisive way.
+Within this interaction the effect of the primary characteristics are the ones that set the course of each country in a decisive way.